BlueAndi/CamDroid/doc/opencv_libs.md

 # Static espressif__opencv library

-## Clone pioOpenCV for opencv_libs
+## Use of pioOpenCV as lib

-Clone the pioOpenCV repository (https://github.com/BlueAndi/pioOpenCV).
-Easiest way for later steps is to have it next to the CamDroid project.
+The lib pioOpenCV (https://github.com/BlueAndi/pioOpenCV) is used as precompiled static lib.
+It is included in the platormio.ini file: ```lib_deps =     https://github.com/BlueAndi/pioOpenCV.git#feature/opencv_build```.
+So it will be managed by platformio itself.

 ### Rebuild opencv_libs

-If the lib needs to be updated, follow the build instructions in pioOpenCV and execute the script ```copyLibs.bat```.
+If the lib needs to be updated, follow the instructions in pioOpenCV README.

-## Link opencv_libs into CamDroid workspace

-Execute the script ```createLink.bat``` if pioOpenCV is next to CamDroid.

-If not adapt the target path in the script ("set TARGET="..\pioOpenCV\opencv_libs"") to point on pioOpenCV\opencv_libs in your pioOpenCV Clone.
-Then execute the script.